Explore English city guides across China, with new destinations added regularly

 China's Dragon City with 2,500 years of history - birthplace of emperors, home to ancient Jinci Temple, and the culinary heart of Shanxi's legendary noodle culture.

-Hebei's young capital, born from railways and revolution—a modern industrial hub gateway to the sacred revolutionary site of Xibaipo and China's 'Pharmaceutical Capital'.
+Hebei's young capital, born from railways — a modern industrial hub and gateway to the historic site of Xibaipo.

 China's automobile capital and cradle of Chinese cinema—a northern city where industrial heritage meets cultural richness and surprising greenery.